Trollface8D/Garbage-Management-Simulation-Engine/engine/web-ui/README.md

 - Triggered by first PM storage call in `src/lib/pm-storage.ts`

 After successful migration, legacy keys are cleared and marker is set.

+### Causal extract persistence notes

+- Uploading files or submitting manual text creates/updates an `experiment_item` and stores content in `input_documents`.
+- Editing/splitting/joining chunks in `causal_extract/chunking` saves chunks into `text_chunks` and writes a `pipeline_jobs` record.
+- After chunk save, item status is updated from `raw_text` (shown as "not chunked" in UI) to `chunked`.
+- Opening a chunked item in the chunking page loads saved chunks from `text_chunks` as editable blocks.

 ### Troubleshooting